 Psychologists state there is a strong connection between colors and feelings.
-Email marketers, in their turn, see color triggers as a hard-hitting branding and decision-making tool.
+Email marketers, in turn, see color triggers as a hard-hitting branding and decision-making tool.
 There’s a reason for that — 85% of users are strongly influenced by the color of the product when shopping.
 Read on to find out how colors can turn your emails into a literal eye-candy and check out our tips on how to apply them properly.

-The color psychology in email marketing
+Color psychology in email marketing

 Color psychology is a science that studies how color influences human behavior.
 When our eyes see a color, they contact specific brain parts responsible for our mood, feelings, and, eventually, behavior.